3 Stoic Ways To Make Bold Choices (When Fear Holds You Back)

 Perhaps AI will take your job.
 What could happen?
 You may struggle financially.
 You may feel embarrassed to meet your successful friends.

-By naming these fears explicitly, you strip them of their paralyzing power.
+By naming these fears explicitly, you strip them of their paralyzing uncertainty.

 2. Plan Prevention And Repair